-Remuneration Element Objective Payment Mode Programme Detail Annual Fees To attract individuals with relevant skills, knowledge and experience. • Quarterly •Reviewed every 2 years or as appropriate and changes made on need basis subject to Shareholders' approval at the Annual General Meeting.
-Sitting Allowances • To recognise the responsibilities of the Non- Executive Directors. • Per meeting •Reviewed every 2 years or as appropriate and changes made on need basis subject to Shareholders' approval at the Annual General Meeting. $\cdot$ To encourage attendance and participation at designated committees assigned to them.
+Remuneration Element Objective Payment Mode Programme Detail Annual Fees To attract individuals with relevant skills, knowledge and experience Quarterly Reviewed every 2 years and changes made on need basis subject to Shareholders' approval at the Annual General Meeting.
+Sitting Allowances To recognise the responsibilities of the Non-Executive Directors Per meeting Deviewed every 2 years and To encourage attendance and participation at designated committees assigned to them Reviewed every 2 years and changes made on need basis.

-\ Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
-They do not necessarily refer to an increment or reduction in the value of the benefits.
+Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
+They do not necessarily refer to an increment or reduction in the value of the benefit.

 The Board periodically benchmarks its remuneration practices against peer organizations whose business profiles are similar to that of the Bank and makes changes as appropriate.

-The remuneration paid to the Directors in the period 30 June 2023 is disclosed in Note 38 of the Financial Statements.
+The remuneration paid to the Directors in 2023 is disclosed in Note 38 of the Annual Report.